Rakesh9100/Beautiify/README.md

 8. **Footers** -- Footers are customizable sections at the bottom of pages.
 Beautiify includes Animated Footer, Classic Footer, Waves Footer, and so on.

 9. **Forms** -- Forms are essential for user input.
 Beautiify provides a range of form designs, including Animated Login Form, Black Red Signup Form, Contact Form, and so on.

+10. **Heroes** -- Heroes are a large, attention-grabbing picture with text typically shown in the above-the-fold area of the webpage.
+Beautiify provides various hero designs such as Carousel Hero, Collage-Style-Hero and so on.

-10. **Loaders** -- Loaders indicate the loading process.
+11. **Loaders** -- Loaders indicate the loading process.
 Beautiify features various loader designs such as Bird Loader, Clock Loader, Helix Loader, and so on.

-11. **Navigation Bars** -- Navigation Bars provide links for site navigation.
+12. **Navigation Bars** -- Navigation Bars provide links for site navigation.
 Beautiify offers Circular Navigation Bar, Hamburger Navigation Bar, Overlay Navigation Bar, and so on.

-12. **Popups** -- Popups display messages or content overlays.
+13. **Popups** -- Popups display messages or content overlays.
 Available designs include Context Menu Popup, Error Notification Popup, Success Notification Popup, and so on.

-13. **Search Bars** -- Search Bars enable users to search content on your site.
+14. **Search Bars** -- Search Bars enable users to search content on your site.
 Beautiify provides 3D Search Bar, Google Search Bar, Neumorphism Search Bar, and so on.

-14. **Text Animations** -- Text Animations add dynamic effects to text.
+15. **Text Animations** -- Text Animations add dynamic effects to text.
 Beautiify includes Flip Text Animation, Fog Text Animation, Glowing Text Animation, and so on.

+16. **Toggle Switches** -- Toggle switches are digital on/off switches.
+They prompt users to choose between two mutually exclusive options and always have a default value.
+Available designs are Robo Toggle Switch, Light Toggle Switch, and so on.

+17. **Tooltips** -- A tooltip is a brief, informative message that appears when a user interacts with an element.
+Beautiify provides various designs like Animated Tooltip, Shopping Cart Tooltip, and so on.

-15. **Transfer Lists** -- Transfer Lists allow items to be moved between lists.
+18. **Transfer Lists** -- Transfer Lists allow items to be moved between lists.
 Available styles are Neuromorphism Transfer List.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->